Nonfiction Book Elevator Pitch Tips, Best Practices, and Examples for Authors: Write a Logline That Wins Over Readers and Sell More Books

 Here’s what you need to know. ⬇️⬇️⬇️

-Getting a traditional publishing contract starts finding the right publisher.
+Getting a traditional publishing contract starts with finding the right publisher.

 See your options and find out what they’re looking for.